Cat: Fighting

-Among domestic cats, males are more likely to fight than females.
-Among feral cats, the most common reason for cat fighting is competition between two males to mate with a female.
-In such cases, most fights are won by the heavier male.
+Domestic males are more likely to fight than females.
+The most common reason for feral cat fighting is competition between two males to mate with a female, and most fights are won by the heavier male.
 Another common reason for fighting in domestic cats is the difficulty of establishing territories within a small home.
 Female cats also fight over territory or to defend their kittens.
-Neutering will decrease or eliminate this behavior in many cases, suggesting that the behavior is linked to sex hormones.
+Neutering decreases or eliminates this behavior in many cases, suggesting that the behavior is linked to sex hormones.

-When cats become aggressive, they try to make themselves appear larger and more threatening by raising their fur, arching their backs, turning sideways and hissing or spitting.
+When cats become aggressive, they try to appear larger and more threatening by raising their fur, arching their backs, turning sideways, hissing, or spitting.
 Often, the ears are pointed down and back to avoid damage to the inner ear and potentially listen for any changes behind them while focused forward.
 Cats may also vocalize loudly and bare their teeth in an effort to further intimidate their opponents.
-Fights usually consist of grappling and delivering powerful slaps to the face and body with the forepaws as well as bites.
-Cats also throw themselves to the ground in a defensive posture to rake their opponent's belly with their powerful hind legs.
+Fights usually consist of grappling, slapping the face and body with the forepaws, and bites.
+Cats throw themselves to the ground in a defensive posture to rake their opponent's belly with their hind legs.

-Serious damage is rare, as the fights are usually short in duration, with the loser running away with little more than a few scratches to the face and ears.
-Fights for mating rights are typically more severe and injuries may include deep puncture wounds and lacerations.
-Normally, serious injuries from fighting are limited to infections of scratches and bites, though these can occasionally kill cats if untreated.
-In addition, bites are probably the main route of transmission of feline immunodeficiency virus.
-Sexually active males are usually involved in many fights during their lives, and often have decidedly battered faces with obvious scars and cuts to their ears and nose.
+Serious damage is rare, because the fights are usually short, with the loser fleeing with scratches to the face and ears.
+More severe fights for mating rights may give deep punctures and lacerations.
+Normally, serious injuries from fighting are limited to infections from scratches and bites.
+Bites are probably the main route of transmission of the feline immunodeficiency virus.
+Sexually active males are usually involved in many fights and have battered faces.
 Cats are willing to threaten animals larger than them to defend their territory, such as dogs and foxes.